HajoRijgersberg/OM/README.md

 ![The UML structure of the OM ontology](images/OM2.0-UML-diagram.png)

-**Figure 1.** The UML diagram below shows the class structure of the OM ontology. **Correction:** the range of hasNumericalValue is not xsd:float, as indicated in the figure, but is left open to accomodate any datatype required in one's application of OM.
+**Figure 1.** UML diagram showing the class structure of the OM ontology.
+The range of hasNumericalValue is left open to accommodate any datatype required in one's application of OM.

 ## <a name="Usage"></a>Usage